TS000/lighthouse-developer-portal/docs/RFC/docker-scanning.md

 ## Summary

-Lighthouse-backstage is a public repo.
+lighthouse-embark is a public repo.
 All deployments are available as public packages.
 We need to ensure that secrets and private environment variables do not get injected into the docker image.
 We should be able to fail a build/push script that hardcodes secrets into the image definition.
 We don't want to commit secrets to GitHub packages.

 ## Background

-Each lighthouse-backstage deployment is available publicly for anyone to access.
+Each lighthouse-embark deployment is available publicly for anyone to access.
 This means that if a secret were hardcoded within a docker image, everyone could now see it.

 Vulnerability scanning for Docker local images allows developers and development teams to review the security state of the container images and take actions to fix issues identified during the scan, resulting in more secure deployments.
 Docker Scan runs on the Snyk engine, providing users with visibility into the security posture of their local Dockerfiles and local images.